With so many retirement planning options out there, it’s easy to get overwhelmed. And you don’t want to make a rush decision, either.

 Most workers don’t participate in an employer-sponsored retirement plan because of strict eligibility requirements and because they can’t afford it, according to the SBA’s 2010 study, “Small Business Retirement Plan Availability and Worker Participation.”
 If you’re offering an employee-funded plan, you’ll need to make sure the minimum contribution rate is within your employees’ budget.
 A pricey plan will likely have minimal supporters.

-7. What features are included?
+7. What features are included in retirement planning?

 The features and investment options may vary from plan to plan.
 Before you adopt a plan, you should have a good understanding of the different features.
 For example, some providers will allow you to take out loans against your plan, while others keep all investments under lock and key until a given date.
 Also, some plans allow employees to withdraw their funds at a reduced rate for early retirement.